 - 1. Schools may request an athletic program evaluation. - 2.
-The cost for an evaluation will be paid for by CIAC with the exception of expenses for the visiting team when on-site and mileage. - 3.
+The cost for an evaluation will be paid for by the member school. - 3.
 The CIAC will provide the evaluators and conduct the evaluation with the cooperation and involvement of the school being evaluated.